brezzhnev/atlassian-connect-core/README.md

-# 🐞💰🔥 BUG BOUNTY PROOF OF CONCEPT 🔥💰🐞
+# 🐞💰🔥 BUG BOUNTY PROOF OF CONCEPT by @bughuntar 🔥💰🐞

 > ⚠️ Responsible Disclosure | Ethical Hacking | Security Research Only ⚠️